 1 tsp vanilla extract

-Combine the buttermilk and vanilla extract in a liquid measuring cup.
+Combine the butter and sugar in the bowl of a stand mixer, beat on medium speed until light and creamy.
+Add the eggs one at a time; beat until smooth.
 With the mixer on low speed, add the dry ingredients alternately with the wet ingredients, beginning and ending with the dry ingredients and mixing just until incorporated.
-Scrape down the sides of the bowl, add in the caramel sauce, and mix for 15 seconds longer.
+Scrape down the sides of the bowl and mix for 15 seconds longer.